Teaching Experience

 “Jewish American Children’s Literature.”
 Oxford Bibliographies Online.
 Forthcoming.

-Artifacts of Orthodox Childhoods: Personal and Critical Essays.
-Forthcoming from Ben-Yehuda Press, February 2022.
+Artifacts of Orthodox Jewish Childhoods: Personal and Critical Essays.
+Ben-Yehuda Press, April 2022.

 Review of Picture-books In the Classroom: Perspectives on Life Skills, Sustainable Development and Democracy Citizenship by Hilde Tørnby.
 International Research Society for Children’s Literature 14.3 (2021): 357-359.